 In my continuing quest to find local farms "doing it right," a group of us set out on a partly sunny Sunday in February, to West Ridge Farms - Premium Beef to meet with farmer Adam Frick, and have a tour of the farm.
-After our exit from the interstate, and a few long and winding country roads, we pulled into the farm to an area with a few old out buildings, a large barn and pastures as far as we could see.
+After our exit from the interstate, and a few long and winding country roads, we pulled into the farm to an area with a few old outbuildings, a large barn, and pastures as far as we could see.

 old farmstead outbuildings |